 9. The governing board has an ongoing training program for board development, including new member orientation.
 It has a mechanism for providing for continuity of board membership and staggered terms of office.

-Evidence of Meeting the Standard IV.C.9-1 SMCCCD Board of Trustees, Board Members IV.C.9-2 SMCCCD Board of Trustees, Board Policy 1.02 Organization of the Board
+IV.C.9-1 SMCCCD Board of Trustees, Board Members

 IV.C.9-3 SMCCCD Board of Trustees, Board Policy 1.10 Duties and Responsibilities of the Board